Confinement in the tricritical Ising model: Semi-classical meson spectra in the tricritical Ising model

-In the case of $g>0$, it is the ground state $\ket{1}$ which becomes the true vacuum and therefore one naively expects the confinement of two-kink states $|K_{1,0}K_{0,1}\rangle$.
-However, in the set of interaction among the kink kinks the process $|K_{1,0}K_{0,1}\rangle \rightarrow |K_{1,1}K_{1,1}\rangle$ is allowed and, as a matter of fact, this transition is energetically favourable compared to the preservation of the false vacuum between the two kinks.
-Consequently, there are no stable meson excitations in this case, which is consistent with the fact that in the $E_7$ picture $g>0$ corresponds to the paramagnetic phase when confinement by magnetic field is absent.
+When $g>0$, it is the ground state $\ket{0}$ which becomes instead the false vacuum and therefore one naively expects the confinement of two-kink states $|\widetilde{K}_{10}\widetilde{K}_{01}\rangle$.
+However, the interaction of the kinks allows for the process $|\widetilde{K}_{10}\widetilde{K}_{01}\rangle \rightarrow |\widetilde{K}_{11}\widetilde{K}_{11}\rangle$, and this transition is energetically favoured compared to the preservation of the false vacuum between the two kinks.
+Consequently, there are no stable meson excitations in this case, a circumstance which is consistent with the fact that in the $E_7$ picture $g>0$ corresponds to the paramagnetic phase when confinement by magnetic field is absent.